admin-shell-io/id/aas/3/0/README.md

  [https://admin-shell.io/aas/3/0/AssetInformation](https://admin-shell.io/aas/3/0/AssetInformation) The AssetInformation class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 3.0'.

 ## AssetInformation/assetKind
- Denotes whether the Asset of of kind 'Type' or 'Instance'.
+ Denotes whether the Asset of of kind 'Type' or 'Instance' or of kind 'not applicable'.

  [https://admin-shell.io/aas/3/0/AssetInformation/assetKind](https://admin-shell.io/aas/3/0/AssetInformation/assetKind) The attribute assetKind of the AssetInformation class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 3.0'.
 ## AssetInformation/assetType